usmanhameed2017/Node-JS/Lecture-51/Theory.md

 ---

-Paginate method will return these values
+It will return these values

 - `docs` (Array) - Array of documents
 - `totalDocs` (Number) - Total number of documents in collection that match a query